initOS/dob/docs/environment.md

 * HTTP_LONGPOLLING_PORT ..
 Longpolling port.
 Default is `127.0.0.1:8072`.
 * MAILHOG_PORT ..
 HTTP port of the mailsink.
 Default is `127.0.0.1:8025`.
 * DATABASE_PORT ..
 Developer only access to the database.
 Default is `6543`.
+* DEBUGPY_PORT ..
+Developer only.
+Specify the host port.
+Default is `5678`.